The Perfect Vegan Chocolate Drip Cake Recipe

 Fresh fruit

 Fresh washed berries and cherries are always a good choice (personally, I'm not so hot on mixing fruit and chocolate but I'm a weirdo so there).
 Make sure the fruit is properly dry before decorating as any water droplets on the ganache drip would ruin the glaze.
-Also, be aware that fresh fruit can "bleed" into cakes though and while the cake itself will live happily at room temp for a good few days, the same can't be said about the fresh fruit decor on it.
+Also, be aware that fresh fruit can "bleed" into cakes and while the cake itself will live happily at room temp for a good few days, the same can't be said about the fresh fruit decor on it.

 Edible flowers